 1. Berlin Wall Locations

-The Berlin Wall was initially constructed as a barrier encircling West Berlin, dividing it from East Germany.
-Over time, the wall underwent various expansions and modifications.
+Berlin Wall was at first a wall separating West Berlin from East Germany with the structure enclosing the former.
+In its early years, the wall was expanded and modified in a number of ways on several occasions.
 Today, several locations offer visitors a chance to experience the remnants of the Berlin Wall:

-- East Side Gallery: This open-air gallery stretches for 1.3 kilometers along the remaining sections of the wall.
-Artists from around the world have contributed colorful murals and artworks to commemorate the fall of the wall.
+East Side Gallery: This open-air gallery runs for 1.3 kilometres along the remaining part of the wall.
+Thus, local and foreign artists have painted murals and artworks with different hues to celebrate the demolition of the wall.

 When visiting the Berlin Wall, you have various options for exploration: